mental and emotional wellbeing

 Mental health difficulties can be extremely hard to talk about but there is a lot of support available.

 All our children should feel able to talk freely and openly to any member of staff if they have any worries or problems of any kind on a work or personal level.
 Staff always responds to children in an appropriate manner, offering advice, support, guidance and reassurance in conjunction with our other policies, including our Safeguarding Policy.

-If you are worried about your child's mental health you can talk about this in confidence to a member of school staff.
+If you are worried about your child's mental health you can talk about this in confidence to a member of the school staff.
 We can make a referral to CAHMS (Children and Adults Mental Health Services).

-Alternatively, if you can contact your GP who can make a referral to the Community CAHMS Consultation Service.
+Alternatively, you can contact your GP who can make a referral to the Community CAHMS Consultation Service.

 Below are some links to key organisations offering professional and confidential help: